omi-fuad33/bdfactcheck/wp-content/plugins/mystickymenu/readme.txt

 But wait, there's more 😉

 = Welcome Bar Pro Features =
-* Remove the Get Bar credit
+* Remove the Get Bar credit from your notification bar
 * Display your floating bar at bottom position
-* Change the height of the sticky bar
+* Change the height of the sticky notification bar
 * Open redirect link in a new tab
-* Show your bar just on mobile or desktop
+* Show your notification bar just on mobile or desktop
-* Show your bar on scroll or after a few seconds
+* Show your notification bar on scroll or after a few seconds
 * Set an expiry date for your welcome bar
-* Display your floating bar on specific pages
+* Display your floating notification bar on specific pages
+* New: You can set a thank you screen which appears after the button is clicked (can be used for coupons or any other message you want to show your visitors after they click on the button)

 <a href="https://premio.io/downloads/mystickymenu/" target="_blank" title="mystickymenu pro plans"><strong>>>> See Pro plans here</strong></a>